athomasoriginal/com.betweentwoparens/src/posts/002-what-the-reagent-component.md

 ## A Pseudoclassical Pattern

-The reason all of your Reagent components become `class components` is because all of the code you pass to Reagent is run through an internal Reagent function called [create-class](https://github.com/reagent-project/reagent/blob/88e9833be9c3135548d760286ffd84d88a0a0489/src/reagent/impl/component.cljs#L289).
+The reason all of your Reagent components become `class components` is because all of the code you pass to Reagent is run through an internal Reagent function called [create-class].
 The interesting part of this is _how_ `create-class` uses JavaScript mechanics to transform the Reagent component you wrote into something that is recognized as a React class component.
 Before we look into what `create-class` is doing, it's helpful to review how "classes" work in JavaScript.

 Prior to ES6, JavaScript did not have classes<a href="#javascript-es6-classes" aria-describedby="footnote-label" id="javascript-es6-classes-ref">.</a>  and this made _some_ JS developers sad because classes are a common pattern used to structure ones code and provide mechanisms for: